fusiondirectory/fusiondirectory-user-manual/source/configuration/passwordRecovery.rst

 .. code-block:: bash

  [FusionDirectory] Password Changed recovery successful
- From: root@fd-install.be
+ From: reset@fusiondirectory.org
- To: tototot@fd-install.be
+ To: myname@acme.org

  Hello,
  Your password has been changed.
- Your login is still tototot.
+ Your login is still myname.

 He just needs to click on “Return to login screen” to connect with his new password